All Products

 image

-• Create an NLB instance within the designated VPC and vSwitch.
-Make sure the network environment matches that used for the VPC direct connection.
+• Create an NLB instance in the designated VPC and vSwitch.
+Ensure the network environment matches the VPC direct connection configuration.

-• During service deployment or updates, activate VPC direct connection and associate the NLB instance with the listener port.
-EAS will attach the elastic network interface (ENI) under the vSwitch to the EAS pod and add a TCP listener to the NLB instance, enabling access to the EAS service using NLB domain:listener port.
+• During service deployment or updates, enable VPC direct connection and associate the NLB instance with the listener port.
+EAS attaches the elastic network interface (ENI) under the vSwitch to the EAS pod and adds a TCP listener to the NLB instance, enabling access to the EAS service using NLB domain:listener port.

-To associate an NLB instance, include the following key parameters in the JSON configuration file when deploying or updating a service.
-For information about how to deploy or update EAS services, see Deploy a model service in the PAI console and Run commands to use the EASCMD client.
+Include the following parameters in the JSON configuration file when deploying or updating a service.
+For information about deploying or updating EAS services, see Deploy a custom inference service and Run commands to use the EASCMD client.

 "cloud": {